kyle2277/C-Permutation-Matrix-Encryption/README.md

 | Rest of program | 45.02 | 5.5 |
 | Elapsed time | 812.92 | 100 |

+**Table 2:** *Proportion of runtime split between the major sections of the program for variable-dimension encryption.*

 The data shows that the generation of permutation matrices and the linear transformations both take up a similar proportion of the runtime for fixed-dimension encryption while the generation of permutation matrices takes up a significanly larger proportion of runtime for variable-dimension encryption.
 This is expected because no more than 2 matrices need to be generated for fixed-dimension while up to 10 matrices need to be generated for variable-dimension.
 It is worth noting that the time for linear transformations is almost the same in both tests.
 This is due to the fact that the input file is the same, so a similar number of transformations are applied in both tests.

 In conclusion, the time to generate permutation matrices is the largest contributing factor to varying execution times and, therefore, is the area that optimization efforts should be focused.